Welcome to the Health Information Exchange Gateway

 CalREDIE Electronic Lab Reporting (ELR)

-CalREDIE is declaring its readiness to meet the Stage 3 Meaningful Use Electronic Lab Reporting (ELR) Measure for early adopters of Stage 3 Meaningful Use in 2017.
-CalREDIE will be able to meet the 2015 Edition CEHRT criteria.
+CalREDIE previously declared readiness to meet the Stage 3 Meaningful Use Electronic Lab Reporting (ELR) Measure.
+CalREDIE meets the 2015 Edition CEHRT criteria.
 As noted in the CDC document, there are no changes for ELR between 2014 and 2015 Edition CEHRT.

-In 2018, CalREDIE will be able to accept eICR for reportable conditions from EP and EH.
-Healthcare providers must have the capability to submit electronic case reports to CalREDIE in accordance with the national standard that has been developed for certified electronic health record technology (CEHRT) to generate an eICR as described in the HL7 CDA® R2 Implementation Guide: Public Health Case Report, Release 2- U.S. Realm- the Electronic Initial Case Report (eICR).
+In 2018, CalREDIE is able to accept elCR for reportable conditions from EP and EH.
+Healthcare providers must have the capability to submit electronic case reports to CalREDIE in accordance with the national standard that has been developed for certified electronic health record technology (CEHRT) to generate an elCR as described in the HL7 CDA® R2 Implementation Guide: Public Health Case Report, Release 2: the Electronic Initial Case Report (eICR), Release1, STU Release 1.1 - US Realm.

 California Cancer Case Registry

-The California Cancer Registry is declaring its readiness to meet the Stage 3 Meaningful Use Cancer Measure for early adopters of Stage 3 Meaningful Use in 2017.
+The California Cancer Registry is declaring its readiness to meet the Stage 3 Meaningful Use Cancer Measure.
 CCR will be able to meet the 2015 Edition CEHRT criteria, including incorporation of the updated Cancer Implementation Guide HL7 CDA ® Release 2 Implementation Guide: Reporting to Public Health Cancer Registries from Ambulatory Healthcare Providers, Release 1, DSTU Release 1.1 – US Realm

 California Parkinson's Disease Registry